Abu Salabikh: Archaeology

+The site was first noted, as site A275 - (Ishan) Abu Salabikh, in a regional survey in 1957.

-Abu Salabikh was excavated by an American expedition from the Oriental Institute of Chicago led by Donald P. Hansen in 1963 and 1965 for a total of 8 weeks.
+Abu Salabikh was first excavated by an American expedition from the Oriental Institute of Chicago led by Donald P. Hansen with and Vaughn E. Crawford for six weeks in 1963 and two weeks in 1965.
 They found the site, lying in a salt bog, had numerous robber holes.
 Unlike the nearby site of Nippur which continued to be occupied for millennia, at Abu Salabikh the Early Dynastic remains were near the surface.
-The expedition found around 500 tablets and fragments, containing some of the earliest ancient literature.
+The expedition found, in Area E of the Main Mound around 500 cuneiform tablets and fragments, containing some of the earliest ancient literature.
 A number of animal remains were also found including domestic dog, lion, equid, pig, cattle, gazelle, caprines (sheep and goat), and antelope.
 Remains of various birds were also found.